Isogeometric discretizations of the Stokes problem on trimmed geometries: Notation and model problem

 For the sake of convenience, we are going to employ the same notation $\abs{\cdot}$ for the volume (Lebesgue), the surface (Hausdorff) measures of $\R^d$ and the cardinality of a set.
 We also denote as $\mathbb Q_{r,s,t}$ the vector space of polynomials of degree at most $r$ in the first variable, at most $s$ in the second and at most $t$ in the third one (analogously for th case $d=2$), $\mathbb P_u$ the vector space of polynomials of degree at most $u$.
 We may write $\mathbb Q_k$ instead of $\mathbb Q_{k,k}$ or $\mathbb Q_{k,k,k}$.
+Given $E\subset \R^d$, the notation $\operatorname{int} E$ denote its interior.